-Marine, 27, left home to land in Darwin a few months ago.
-Here is her advice and tips for finding a job, partying, and visiting Darwin.
+Marine landed in Darwin a few months ago.
+Here is her advice and tips for finding a job, partying, and discover all that Darwin has to offer.
 Are you planning a sightseeing holiday in Darwin or are you planning to stay there for a while?
 Here is an article that should interest you!

 Finding a job in Darwin

-I did not have the ‘pleasure’ of finding a job in the city myself, because I already had a place in Litchfield National Park through HelpX.
-I did have the opportunity to chat with a lot of people.
 When you arrive in town and plan on working make sure you arrive just before the ‘dry’ season to avoid competition with other backpackers.
 Those with a good command of English and hospitality experience will do better than others.
-In any case, make sure you are motivated and do not hesitate to leave Darwin to look around as there is a lot of work on the farms in the neighborhood.
+In any case, make sure you are motivated and do not hesitate to leave Darwin to look around as there is a lot of work on the farms in the neighbourhood.
+Know that there are quite a few HelpX and Wwoofing available in the area too.
 You can also go to one of the job agencies that specialize in temporary employment for backpackers.
 You should not have a lot of trouble finding them in Darwin.

 The Hostels are expensive and fill up quickly when its high season…its the perfect time for some couch surfing!
 If you are living out of your van, do not sleep on Mindil Beach, the Esplanade or on the Waterfront side.
 If you do, beware of fines!
 The trick is simple: park in the suburbs to sleep and go to the Waterfront the next morning to use the free shower and public lavatories.
 You can also sleep safely at Truck City, where you will have access to a shower and toilet.